Rule: Rolling dice

 - Attacks: When making an Attack on an opponent, you’re trying to match or exceed your target's Defense Rating to hit.

-A Critical results can happen depending of how much you roll above or under the target Defense Rating. - Tables: Occasionally you’ll roll on a table to see what happens.
+A Critical results can happen depending of how much you roll above or under the target Defense Rating. - Spells: Casting a spells require an Insight Check.
+If you fail to cast your spell, no cost occur.

 The result of your roll is then referenced against a list of outcomes (for example, when determining the type of Injury you suffer).